 About Statescope

 Statescope is a comprehensive computational framework for dissecting bulk gene expression data by integrating high-resolution single-cell information.
 It employs a multi-step pipeline to estimate cellular compositions, refine cell type–specific expression profiles, and uncover latent cellular states.
-The framework leverages advanced algorithmic and mathematical concepts—such as iterative optimization, non-negative matrix factorization, and consensus clustering—to provide a robust and detailed analysis of cellular heterogeneity.

 Overview of the Pipeline